YacineOuhrouche/Circuits_Repo/BJT_Circuits/Small_Signal_Amplifier/README.md

 ✅ **Sensor signal processing** – Amplifies weak signals from temperature and motion sensors.
 ✅ **RF communication** – Used in radio frequency circuits for signal amplification.
 ✅ **Impedance matching** – Ensures maximum power transfer in electronic circuits.
+✅ **Differential amplification** – Used in precision and instrumentation applications.

 ---